yt6983138/PSLDiscordBot/usage.md

 Use an Android device temporally and follow the upper part.
 ### /get-time-index
 Usage: `/get-time-index` <br/>
 It prints out all your save time and index that means it, 0 is always latest.
-You must do `/link-token` first.
+You must do `/link-token` or `/login` first.
 ### /get-all-scores
 Usage: `/get-all-scores <index>` <br/>
 Example: `/get-all-scores 0` <br/>
 It gives you a CSV attachment that has all your scores.
-You must do `/link-token` first.
+You must do `/link-token` or `/login` first.
 ### /get-scores
 Usage: `/get-scores <index> [count]` <br/>
 Example: `/get-scores 0 114514` <br/>
-It gives you a table of your scores, rks, status (with specified length) etc. You must do `/link-token` first.
+It gives you a table of your scores, rks, status (with specified length) etc. You must do `/link-token` or `/login` first.
 ### /set-precision
 Usage: `/set-precision <number, 16 >= number >= 1>` <br/>
 Example: `/set-precision 5` <br/>